Lacoste: Christophe Lemaire, 2001–2010

 In 2017, tennis player Novak Djokovic was named brand ambassador and "the new crocodile" (next to Rene Lacoste) for Lacoste.
-This obligation includes a five-year contract as well as multiple appearances in advertising campaigns, and was extended by three years.
+This obligation included a five-year contract as well as multiple appearances in advertising campaigns, and was extended by three years.
+In 2019, Lacoste appointed Chinese singer/actor Z.Tao as their brand spokesperson for Asia Pacific as the brand's first attempt at appointing someone for the region.

-In September 2019, Lacoste appointed Chinese singer / actor Z.Tao as their brand spokesperson for Asia Pacific as the brand's first attempt of appointing someone for the region.
 In 2017, 2018, and 2019, Lacoste collaborated with Supreme to release a collection of co-branded clothing.